alexghiurau/planner/README.md

 #### Design choices

 In terms of visual design, I decided to "recycle" my WEBF1 website and have used it for this project.
 The colour scheme and navigation bar remained the same.
 I believe the current design is simple and accessible and on par with other material design implementations.
-At first I wanted to use the Boostrap library for its grid and nicely styled elements, but I thought by doing it myself I would learn new things.
-It is also not justified loading the Boostrap and jQuery library just for this.
+At first I wanted to use the Bootstrap library for its grid and nicely styled elements, but I thought by doing it myself I would learn new things.
+It is also not justified loading the Bootstrap and jQuery library just for this.

 I wanted the app to use grid because it is a new feature of CSS and supported in the modern popular browsers.
 I have found it very easy to use (even easier than Bootstrap's grid) and for me it has worked very well.
 I could have achieved the same by using div elements for each week created, but in my opinion this is much cleaner.
 By using grid I learned that I can use repeat() instead of writing out the grid fractions which is much more efficient and looks cleaner.
 I have used the html template element to create a template which could later be used by Javascript to create new weeks asynchronously.